 So get yourself out of the house to go to the gym, drink some hot cocoa, take a walk, go for a run.
 Do whatever floats your boat to give yourself a small reward for being hard at work all day.

 Talking about your frustrations with others in the same situation as yourself can sometimes ease some of the tensions you may feel.
 The more you realize that other people are experiencing the exact same feelings as yourself, the easier it becomes to bear them.
 Don’t know anyone who is currently unemployed?
 Try looking for job search groups on Facebook, LinkedIn or other communities.
 Reach out to some of the other members (preferably in the same area as yourself, both geographically and job-wise) and ask if they want to meet up for a cup of coffee some time.
 You might be surprised at how many people feel like you.
 You might even get new inspiration for your own job search and inspire others at the same time.

 6. Celebrate the small victories

 One surefire way to keep your motivation going is if there’s a reward on the horizon.
 That’s why it’s a great idea to celebrate all the small victories.
 For instance, a victory could be to reach your weekly goal on a Thursday - go celebrate with a nice cup of hot cocoa or take Friday off.
 Pure win-win right?

 There are lots of things that can keep you motivated during your job hunt.
 Use this list as inspiration for what keeps YOU motivated.
 If you want more inspiration for your job search, make sure to read our article 4 Ways To Take Advantage Of Your Extra Time .

 And do let us know if there is something we haven’t thought about.
-While you’re waiting for your dream job to arrive, why not improve your chances by trying our free resume builder tool here at Jofibo?
-You’ll be started in no time.
+While you’re waiting for your dream job to arrive, why not improve your chances by trying our resume builder tool here at Jofibo?
+You’ll be starting in no time.